pivotal/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

+This topic describes the SupplyChain resource of Tanzu Supply Chain.

 The supply chain defines the [Object Kind] of the [Workload], the [Components] used, and their order.

 ## Type and Object Metadata